umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Set-Up-Footer/index.md

 ## [Contact](../../Uno-pedia/Widgets/Contact/index.md)

-The next step is to add Contact to your footer to do this by Clicking "Add Content" then Choose "Contact".
+The next step is to add Contact to your footer.

 - Set the "Column Width" to 25%.
 - Choose Align "Left".